RG-eng-tech/Customer_Churn_Risk_Analysis/README.md

-# Customer_Churn_Analysis
+# Customer Churn Risk Analysis & Prediction
 End-to-end customer churn analysis and prediction using  SQL , Python ,and Power BI with business-focused KPI's and dashboards.

-# Customer Churn Risk Analysis & Prediction
+---
 # Project Overview
 This project focuses on analyzing customer churn behavior and predicting churn risk using SQL, Python, and Power BI.
 The goal is to identify high-risk customers, estimate revenue at risk, and provide business-ready insights through an interactive dashboard.